the-liquid-metal/you-dont-need-jquery-cheatsheet/README.md

 # "You don't need jQuery" Cheatsheet

 Why another "You don't need jQuery" article?
-* they are to verbose
+* They are too verbose: use of wasteful pharenthesis, new line, semicolon, etc;
+  create less concise variable; or even function.
+Present of function means they don't realize they replace jQuery with "myQuery" :yum:.
+They don't realize jQuery is so elegance that they fail to replace it.
+* The solution is out of context. jQuery solves problems only by javascript.
+If any solution force you to write CSS (or anykind except javascript), it means it fails to replace jQuery.
-* they still mention IE

-Ask your user to throw away IE and use newest open source browser, you will be free from pain.
+* They still mention IE :disappointed:.
+Ask your users to throw away IE and use newest open source browser, you will be free from pain.

 Credit:
 * https://github.com/nefe/You-Dont-Need-jQuery
 * http://youmightnotneedjquery.com/

+How to jump to the point immediately:
+1. press [CTRL]+[F]
+2. then type [.], then type the keyword, then type [(]
+3. then press [ENTER]

 How ro read:
 * if 1st and 2nd line are similar, than pick one, than pick one of 3rd or 4th line which has similar term.